Souvik123s/Handwritten-Character-Recognition/README.md

 # Scope for Improvement
 - If the skew correction can be done in the pre processing step
-- If the model runs for a-z all datasets.
 # References
 - Offline Handwritten English Character Recognition based on Convolutional Neural Network.
 Aiquan Yuan, Gang Bai, Lijing Jiao, Yajie Liu.
 2012 10th IAPR International Workshop on Document Analysis System
 - Handwritten English Character Recognition Using Neural Network, Anita Pal , Dayashankar Singh.
 International Journal of Computer Science & Communication